donquixote/ddev/docs/content/users/extend/custom-compose-files.md

     The main docker-compose file is `.ddev/.ddev-docker-compose-base.yaml`, reserved exclusively for DDEV’s use.
 It’s overwritten every time a project is started, so any edits will be lost.
 If you need to override configuration provided by `.ddev/.ddev-docker-compose-base.yaml`, use an additional `docker-compose.<whatever>.yaml` file instead.

+A custom `docker-compose.*.yaml` file can alter the definitions of existing services, or it can be used to declare entirely new services.

 ## `docker-compose.*.yaml` Examples

 * Expose an additional port 9999 to host port 9999, in a file perhaps called `docker-compose.ports.yaml`: